Get Started

 tesseract_config.yaml

-tesseract_config.yaml contains the Tesseract’s metadata, such as its name, description, version, and build configuration.
+Contains metadata such as the Tesseract’s name, description, version, and build configuration.

 name: "helloworld"